jemus42/tRakt/README.md

 The API requires at least a `client id` for the API calls.
-Loading the package (or calling its functions via `tRakt::` wil automatically set the app’s client id (see `trakt_credentials()`) – for extended use you should set your own credentials via environment variables in your `.Renviron` like this:
+Loading the package (or calling its functions via `tRakt::` wil automatically set the app’s client id – for extended use you should set your own credentials via environment variables in your `.Renviron` like
+this:

 ``` sh
 # tRakt